BOOK LAUNCHES & READINGS

 Main-à-Dieu, Cape Breton

 Wednesday, Nov 23

 5:00 to 7:00 PM

 TO INTERVIEW WITH E ALEX PIERCE

 WRITER IN RESIDENCE...

-At the conclusion of the workshops in early December,
+At the conclusion of the mentorship period in early December,

 the Canada Council for the Arts, Nova Scotia’s Department

 of Community, Culture and Heritage, and the Municipality

 To participate in the current Mentorship Program, email